apache/nifi-minifi-cpp/Extensions.md

 Extensions are dynamic libraries loaded at runtime by the agent.

 ## C extensions
-You can build shared libraries using the API defined in `minifi-c.h` For the shared library to be considered a valid extension, it must export a global symbol with the name `minifi_api_version` with its value equal to the uint32_t constant `MINIFI_API_VERSION` from `minifi-c.h`.
+You can build shared libraries using the API defined in `minifi-api.h` For the shared library to be considered a valid extension, it must export a global symbol with the name `minifi_api_version` with its value equal to the uint32_t constant `MINIFI_API_VERSION` from `minifi-api.h`.

 ### Resource Lifetime

-Unless otherwise specified, the following lifetime rules apply to all functions called by the agent (e.g., `minifi_init_extension`, `MinifiProcessorCallbacks::onTrigger`, or other callbacks):
+Unless otherwise specified, the following lifetime rules apply to all functions called by the agent (e.g., `minifi_init_extension`, `minifi_processor_callbacks::trigger`, or other callbacks):

 * Arguments: The lifetime of any resource provided as a function argument is limited to the duration of that function call.

-* Created Resources: The lifetime of resources created within these functions (e.g., a handle returned by `MinifiProcessSessionGet` inside `MinifiProcessorCallbacks::onTrigger`) is limited to the scope of the innermost callback.
+* Created Resources: The lifetime of resources created within these functions (e.g., a handle returned by `minifi_process_session_get` inside `minifi_processor_callbacks::trigger`) is limited to the scope of the innermost callback.
 (the return value of `minifi_register_extension` is only valid during the execution of `minifi_init_extension`).